brillout/wildcard-api/docs/faq.md

 server.use(express.static('/path/to/frontend/dist/'));
 ~~~

-This ensures that frontend and backend are deployed synchronously.
+That way your frontend and backend are always deployed synchronously.

 <br/>